aakash-sheth/aakash-sheth.github.io/_posts/2020-01-07-sharpe_ratio.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/sharpe_ratio/describe2.png" alt="Benchmark description">

-To calculate **Sharepe Ratio** we need returns of 2 investment opportunities under consideration, in our case return on investment for AMZN and MSFT stock.\
+To calculate **Sharepe Ratio** we need returns of 2 investment opportunities under consideration, in our case return on investment for AMZN and MSFT stock.<br/>

 Our data shows the historical value of each investment, not the return.
 To calculate the return, we need to calculate the percentage change in value from one day to the next.
-We'll also take a look at the summary statistics because these will become our inputs as we calculate the Sharpe Ratio.\
+We'll also take a look at the summary statistics because these will become our inputs as we calculate the Sharpe Ratio.<br/>

 ```python
 # calculate daily stock_data returns